gs1/GS1_DigitalLink_Resolver_CE/README.md

 docker volume rm gs1resolvercommunityeditionv20_resolver-sql-server-dbbackup-volume
 </pre>

-If the above volume are the ony ones in your Docker Engine then it's quicker to type:<pre>docker volume ls </pre> to confirm, then to delete all the volumes type:<pre>docker volume prune </pre>
+If the above volumes are the only ones in your Docker Engine then it's quicker to type:<pre>docker volume ls </pre> to confirm, then to delete all the volumes type:<pre>docker volume prune </pre>

 ##Fast Start: Kubernetes (Beta)